-Lê Chiến Kim/Dark Cupid: No friendship or love affair will escape my fury.
+Lê Chiến Kim/Dark Cupid: No love affair or friendship will escape my fury.
 No one will love again!

 In the times of Ancient Rome, Cupid (and by extension, his Greek-counterpart Eros) was a god of love and an embodiment of sexual desire.
 He was armed with a bow gifted to him by his father Mars/Ares and a quiver of arrows; gold arrows that induced love, lead arrows that destroyed it.
 He was also a terrible shot, and would often be the blame for madness and chaos brought on by raw, uncontrollable desire among the mortals.
 With cultural osmosis, Cupid as an icon has endured the test of time in the form of an angel and flying baby that personifies love.

 With every angel, there are its Evil Counterparts, with much more malevolent versions of the cupid portrayed as a Fallen Angels or even as all-out demons.
 Like their heavenly counterparts, Fallen Cupids have bows and arrows too, but they aren't nearly as wholesome.
-Instead of sacred couplings, perhaps they illicit more carnal desires like the Horny Devils that they are, portraying them like the Greco-Roman Cupid of old in a more modern context.
+Instead of sacred couplings, perhaps they elicit more carnal desires like Succubi and Incubi, portraying them like the Greco-Roman Cupid of old in a more modern context.
 The love they inflict might be a form of Mad Love, and might even ensure that Love Hurts in the end just for the satisfaction of watching hearts break.
 They might manifest as a form of Jerkass Genie, granting a mortal's wish for love and have that love be an annoying, corrupting thing that brings out the worst in all parties.
 They could carry nothing but lead arrows and destroy love, or maybe they can pierce the heart of a person and they bleed to death.

 - In My Balls, one of the demons sent to free Emmaniel from her imprisonment inside of Satou Kouta's right testicle (yes, really) is the Fallen Angel and former cupid Ariel who uses her black arrows to cause every woman he interacts with during the day to fall madly in-lust with him.
 Satou manages to defeat her by squirting lotion that he used as a distraction earlier into her eyes.